BeginnersBook

 How to sort ArrayList in Java

-After sorting the original ArrayList in descending order:
+// Sort the ArrayList in descending order

 Example 1: Sorting ArrayList in Ascending order